Bond dissociation energy: Homolytic versus heterolytic dissociation

-Note that in the gas phase, the enthalpy of heterolysis is larger than that of homolysis, due to the need to separate unlike charges.
+In the gas phase, the enthalpy of heterolysis is larger than that of homolysis, due to the need to separate unlike charges.
 However, this value is lowered substantially in the presence of a solvent.

 Representative bond enthalpies

 The data tabulated below shows how bond strengths vary over the periodic table.

 There is great interest, especially in organic chemistry, concerning relative strengths of bonds within a given group of compounds, and representative bond dissociation energies for common organic compounds are shown below.